-In fact, mobile games require quite a lot of performance testing before those can be published at markets.
+In fact, mobile games require quite a lot of performance testing before those can be published in markets.
 What type of performance testing is needed varies on the nature of the game, graphics/animations/assets, gameplay, what sort of multiplayer functionalities are enabled and many other things.
-The most typical performance tests done for mobile games are just generic stress tests where game is automatically played through, the frames-per-second (FPS) measured in the context of responsiveness and refresh rate – or even used some additional workload to ensure game can run fine on lower end of device spectrum, as well.
+The most typical performance tests done for a mobile game are just generic stress tests where the game is automatically played through, the frames-per-second (FPS) measured in the context of responsiveness and refresh rate – or even used some additional workload to ensure the game can run fine on lower end of device spectrum, as well.

 Automatic Performance Profiling with Test Automation

-The used example game first loads graphics assets, few smaller animations and initializes the game play.
+The used example game first loads graphics assets, few smaller animations and initializes the gameplay.
 The high peak with FPS comes from animations and introduction type of show which lasts about 3 seconds.
-After this, we see test automation script going through some main menus, selecting game play and do the basic configs, until the actual tutorials starts.
+After this, we see test automation script going through some main menus, selecting gameplay and do the basic configs until the actual tutorials start.
 During the tutorial, there are more and less GPU-intensive periods but as we can see from the picture above, the game will work smoothly on this test device.